josdem/vetlog-spring-boot/README.md

 #### Features

-* You can register youself in the platform as a user
+* You can register yourself in the platform as a user
 * You can register your pets, so you can maintain vet visits logs
 * You can give some pet in adoption
 * You can adopt a pet